concord-consortium/report-service/README.md

 * **Scripts**: Pushes old learner data from Firestore into S3, for access by Athena.
 See [scripts/README.md](scripts/README.md)
-* **Functions**: Keeps new learner data synced to S3.
-This also provides the API used by LARA to send learner data and activity structure to FireStore, and an API used by the portal to move learner data from one class to another.
-See [functions/README.md](functions/README.md)
+* **Functions**: Keeps new learner data synced to S3 and updates collaborator answers.
+    The functions also provide the API used by LARA to send learner data and activity structure to FireStore, and an API used by the portal to move learner data from one class to another.
+See [functions/README.md](functions/README.md).
 * **Query-Creator**: A Lambda application written with AWS SAM which is launched by the portal as an external report.
 It collects together all the data that Athena will need to run a query, constructs the SQL for the query, and kicks off an Athena query under a personal workgroup for the researcher.